 These are always worth a visit.
 There’s no guarantee you’ll find what you want, but there is always a chance they’ll have something suitable, such as a pile of old floorboards salvaged from a demolition job; and their delivery costs tend to be very modest.

 Having sourced wood locally in Bristol, I was wavering between buying plywood from a DIY store or engineered oak floorboards from the local sawmill.
 Engineered oak floorboards being plywood with oak as the top layer.

 Then a close friend from Portsmouth (120 miles from where I live) informed me that one of the local sawmills in his area sold timber significantly cheaper than market prices.
 He could buy oak planks in Portsmouth for about the same price that I could get plywood delivered in Bristol.
 As I was planning to make him a visit soon (to help him with one of his DIY projects), and as his car is big enough to transport quite long lengths of planks, this option was very appealing.

-Therefore, I decided to buy the wood from Portsmouth, which delayed the project by over a month and made it a tight schedule for completing the cabinet before Christmas; but it was worth the wait, for the benefit of getting good quality hardwood for a very reasonable price.
+Therefore, I decided to buy the wood from Portsmouth, which delayed the project by over a month and made it a tight schedule for completing the cabinet before Christmas.
+However, it was worth the wait for the benefit of getting good quality hardwood for a very reasonable price.